nlp-yang/blog.penso.info/_posts/2013-07-01-travel-videos.md

 description: I traveled for a few months from July 2012 to October 2012 on Royal Enfield, and I filmed it.
 If you're looking for similar fun, you might like those videos.
 ---

-July 2012. during my last trip with [Arnaud le Canu](https://www.facebook.com/arnaud.lecanu), each of us carried a [GoPro](http://gopro.com/) camera.
+July 2012.
+During my last trip with [Arnaud le Canu](https://www.facebook.com/arnaud.lecanu), each of us carried a [GoPro](http://gopro.com/) camera.
 Arnaud spent days (weeks?) to edit what he brought back, and the result is finally available.
 Since he only traveled 3